SysKitTeam/docs-monitor/troubleshooting/user-connections.md

 ---
-title: User Connections
-author: Andrea Budisa
-description: >-
-  This article will help you to understand the user connections in SysKit Monitor.
+description: This article will help you to understand the user connections in SysKit Monitor.
-date: 29/06/17
 ---

 # User Connections